alibaba/BladeDISC/docs/design/ltc_disc.md

 ### Extend LTC TorchScript Backend

-After reading the LTC code, we decide to rewrite the `BackendImplInterface::ExecuteComputation` API to optimize a sub-graph with Disc compilation pipeline.
+After reading the LTC code, we decide to override the `BackendImplInterface::ExecuteComputation` API to optimize a sub-graph with Disc compilation pipeline.